artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 2. Download the whole RVfpga-sim-addons folder as well as [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-download-page-en/).

+2. Include the libwebsockets library compiled for Windows, which is provided in Releases as a zip file.
+For that purpose, unzip the file and add to the PATH environment system variable the route to the unzipped folder.

+3. Restart your computer.

 3. Copy the src folder containing the RVfpga System into the RVfpga-sim-addons folder.

 4. In a cygwin terminal, go into the RVfpga-sim-addons folder and apply the provided patch to the src folder by running the following command: